zcassini/fcc-ruby-vagrant/README.md

 If you are on Windows, restart your local machine after the installation of these programmes.

-### Vagrant Requirements
-We use 2 vagrant plugins:
-- vagrant-vbguest automatically installs the host's VirtualBox Guest Additions on the guest system.
-- vagrant-librarian-chef let's us automatically run chef when we fire up our machine.

-We install these plugins like so:
-1. vagrant plugin install vagrant-vbguest
-2. vagrant plugin install vagrant-librarian-chef-nochef
 ### First Time Usage

 1. Run `git clone https://github.com/alayek/fcc-ruby-vagrant.git`